Yonatan228/LOGIN_AND_REGISTRATION_MODULE/README.md

 * MySQL

-To run the app, Apache tomcat server and MySQL database are necessary.
+To run the app, Apache tomcat server and MySQL database are necessary.<br>
 Create the database by running the script in the init.sql file and in the servlets classes enter your mysql userName and password.